When you begin a job search, or even if you are simply considering beginning a search, it’s a good idea to get career

-- Provide any materials: You should briefly state your level of work experience within whatever industry you are in.
-However, don’t go into great detail.
+Provide any materials.
+You should briefly state your level of work experience within whatever industry you are interested in.
+Don’t go into great detail here.
 Instead, simply provide a copy of your resume, or even a portfolio, to give the person a sense of your work.

-- Follow up: Toward the end of the letter, explain how you'll follow up.
-You might say that you'll call them within a couple of days or a week.
-However, you plan to get in touch, state it in the letter.
+Follow up.
+Toward the end of the letter, explain how you'll follow up.
+You might say that you'll call or email them within a couple of days or a week.
+However you plan to get in touch, state it in the letter.

-- Edit, edit, edit: This is a business letter, and it might even be your first impression with this person.
-Therefore, be sure to reread your letter before sending it, watching out for errors.
-You might even ask someone to proofread or edit the letter, too.
+Proofread and edit.
+This is a business letter, and it might even be the first impression you give this person.
+Therefore, be sure to reread your letter before sending it, watching out for typos and grammatical errors.
+You might even ask someone to proofread or edit the letter.

-A letter sample helps you with the layout of your letter.
-Examples also show you what elements you need to include, such as introductions and body paragraphs.
+A sample letter helps you with the layout of your own letter.
+Examples can show you what elements you need to include, such as introductions and body paragraphs.

-Along with helping with your layout, letter samples can help you see what kind of content you should include in your documents, such as a description of your job search or a brief introduction of yourself.
+In addition to helping with your layout, sample letters can help you see what kinds of content you should include in your documents, such as a description of your job search and a brief introduction of yourself.

 to fit your own job search and your relationship with the person you’re writing to.